 1. Focus on building a number sense

 One of the best ways to improve your maths skills is to focus on building a number sense.
 This means understanding what numbers represent, and being able to work with them confidently in your head.
-Start by practising basic addition, subtraction, multiplication and division, and try to do as much as you can without using a calculator.
+Start by practising basic addition and subtraction.
+Then learning multiplication and division, doing as much as you can without using a calculator.

 Students should be able to look at their answer and say 'that seems too big'.
 Always unpack your thinking and ask 'why did I do that?' or 'does this make sense?'.
 Or simply recognise when you're guessing and not using logic to arrive at a solution.
 Here are 4 practical ways to build a solid number sense: